All Episodes

 Well, that's the thing.

-But no, that would be unrest they would have to deal with.
+I did this, print the money, but no, that would be unrest they would have to deal with.

-Here's the next AP headline after calling for mass firings, Limbaugh calls for mass tax evasion uh two days before Christmas.
+After calling for mass firings, Limbaugh calls for mass tax evasion two days before Christmas.

 Probably right.

-That's probably what's gonna happen.
+That's probably what's going to happen.

-I'm sitting here thinking about Tom Friedman, this little punk who goes over to Copenhagen, talks about how wonderful Copenhagen is, comes back here and describes what a rotten place we are.
+I'm sitting thinking about Tom Friedman, this little punk who goes over to Copenhagen, talks about how wonderful Copenhagen is, comes back here and describes what a rotten place we are.

 It's like leaving the Jetsons and returning to the Flintstones.

-Freedman is the perfect example, folks, of a statist.
+Friedman is the perfect example, folks, of a statist.

 He's wealthy.